jacobagerson/Jumbo_Dash/README.md

 # Made by
 Isaac Medina, Jan Konings, Ryan Chen, Jacob Gerson
 # Decription
-An in depth description of our project can be found here
+An in depth description of our project can be found here: https://docs.google.com/document/d/1fDUAsXw7c6khAIIBZ12lBUKeX46tVPqjdkwiHpYx0KQ/edit?usp=sharing

 VHDL code is in the "impl_1" folder.
 # Pictures